2019: THE 30th ANNIVERSARY YEAR OF THE MATERNAL HEALTH GROUP

 Bridging the Gap to FP2020: Evidence to accelerate progress towards meeting the need for family planning

-To coincide with the 2017 Family Planning Summit, the London School of Hygiene & Tropical Medicine is hosting a research symposium to:
+To coincide with the 2017 Family Planning Summit, the London School of Hygiene & Tropical Medicine hosted a research symposium to:

 - Share the latest evidence on unmet need for family planning,